fws-solutions/starter_s/README.md

 The idea behind this approach of modular ACF fields is to take full advantage of ACF [Local JSON](https://www.advancedcustomfields.com/resources/local-json/).

 Inspiration for this workflow was drawn from this [post](https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/).
-Although it has nice ideas it still doesn't resolve the issue when two developers are working on same field groups, in such a scenario a conflict of JSON files is inevitable.
+Although it has nice ideas it still doesn't resolve the issue when two developers are working on same field groups, in such a scenario **a conflict of JSON files is inevitable**.

-Main goal is to allow multiple developers to work on field groups simultaneously on local enviroment, with lowest possible risk of having conflicts in generated JSON files.
+Main goal is to **allow multiple developers** to work on field groups simultaneously on local enviroment, with **lowest possible risk** of having conflicts in generated JSON files.

 By splitting each Flexible Content block to a separate field group, the workflow is optimized to allow more developers to work in parallel.
 There is still a risk of creating a conflict if two developers are editing same field group, but in this workflow chances for that are slim.